encircled/Joiner/README.md

 [![codecov](https://codecov.io/gh/encircled/Joiner/branch/master/graph/badge.svg)](https://codecov.io/gh/encircled/Joiner)
 [![Maven Central](https://img.shields.io/maven-central/v/cz.encircled/joiner-core.svg?label=Maven%20Central)](https://search.maven.org/artifact/cz.encircled/joiner-core/1.6/jar)

-# Versions

-0.4.7 is the last version for javax API and Hiberante 5

-1.5 is the latest version for jakarta and Hiberante 6.
-It also workarounds the bugs in Querydsl 5 related to Hibernate 6

 # Overview

 Joiner is a Java library that enables the creation of type-safe JPA queries.
 It is designed for applications with complex domain models that require extensive use of query joins.

 Joiner can be used either as a replacement for, or in conjunction with, QueryDSL.
-It leverages the QueryDSL APT Maven plugin for entity metamodel generation.
+It leverages the QueryDSL for entity metamodel generation.
 See more about QueryDSL installation at [QueryDSL](http://www.querydsl.com/static/querydsl/latest/reference/html/ch02.html#jpa_integration).

 Joiner offers Java, Kotlin and reactive API, which are described below